Skip to content Skip to main navigation Skip to footer

 FAQs

-The BCSO Citizens’ Academy is an opportunity for you to learn about and gain a better appreciation for the challenges and accomplishments of your Benton County Sheriff’s Office.
+The BCSO Citizens’ Academy gives you the chance to learn about — and gain a better appreciation for — the challenges and accomplishments of your Benton County Sheriff’s Office.

-The goal of the BCSO Citizens’ Academy is to create a safer community through a better understanding and partnership between Benton County residents and the Sheriff’s Office.
-Citizens’ Academy is not designed to train citizens as law enforcement personnel or to exercise law enforcement authority of any kind.
+The goal is to create a safer community through a better understanding and partnership between Benton County residents and the Sheriff’s Office.
+The Citizens’ Academy does not train citizens as law enforcement personnel or give them law enforcement authority of any kind.

-You’ll have the opportunity to learn about a variety of topics from investigations to marine patrol, from parole and probation to jail operations.
+You will explore a wide range of topics — from investigations to marine patrol, and from parole and probation to jail operations.

-You’ll take a tour of the Sheriff’s Office and of the Benton County Jail, take a jet boat ride, see a patrol K9 demonstration in addition to several other demonstrations and tours.
+You will also tour the Sheriff’s Office and the Benton County Jail, take a jet boat ride, and see a patrol K9 demonstration, along with several other demonstrations and tours.
+Classes combine instruction, discussion, and hands-on participation.

 The Benton County Sheriff’s Office Citizens’ Academy is offered in the fall, usually in September and October.
-There are eight Tuesday evening sessions from 6:30p – 9:30p and two Saturday sessions from 8:30a – 2:15p.
+There are eight Tuesday evening sessions from 6pm – 9pm and two Saturday sessions from 8:30a – 2:15p.
 Specific dates will be found in the current application and are usually announced in the Spring.

 The Benton County Sheriff’s Office (BCSO) invites applications from community members of all ethnic, cultural and civic groups.
 Both men and women are encouraged to apply and there are no age restrictions for adults.